 I went on to run a few defence cases for fisherman illegally fishing in Australian waters and this really opened my eyes up to criminal law, and frankly, it was a bit of a revelation, it was very interesting and much more interesting than reading about FOB and CIF contracts.

 To me this exposure to criminal law really opened my eyes.
 This was something that really mattered, it was more than just simply one corporate entity passing money from one bank account to another, it was about people, it was about their stories and it was a large part of why I decided to go to the Bar.
-Alex was the first person to brief me at the Commonwealth DPP, although I did remind her at the time that I had more experience arresting ships than I did with arresting humans.
+Alex was the first person to brief me at the Commonwealth DPP, although I did remind her at the time that I had more experience arresting ships than I did with arrested humans.
 Alex demonstrated though that in fact it was a pretty low bar to get work from the Commonwealth DPP, she simply said “ I know you haven’t done crime but you will read the brief, and that’s more than most people.”
 I continued to follow that practice throughout my career.

 Over the course of 18 months at the Bar my practice very quickly changed from a commercial and insurance based practice to one that was largely criminal acting for both the Commonwealth and accused, and my colleagues at Queens Square Chambers (some of whom are here today, thank you very much) most of whom were frequent flyers in the Equity and Corporations List of the Supreme Court were all a little perplexed as to why I would start pursuing an area of work that simply did not pay very well.
 It did not matter.
 It was what I was enjoying what I was doing and it really was just the most exciting area.